-Christmas isn’t just the one day, so for special meals throughout the holidays, why not cook a quality roasting joint?
+Christmas isn't just one day, so for special meals throughout the holidays, why not cook a quality roasting joint?
 If you fancy something a little different to turkey, follow our guide to choosing and preparing seasonal meats– from succulent roast beef to crisp-crackling pork.

 A well-marbled side of beef for Christmas is the height of luxury.
 The tender juiciness of a sirloin or slow cooked beef shin roasted on the bone, served with a jus made from the meat's natural juices, is something special.